 Other statistics demonstrate the success of decreasing hunger in Lithuania as well.
-Between 1994 and 1996, 4.6 percent of the population was undernourished compared to only 1.4 percent between 2014 and 2016.
-Child wasting (children suffering from a low weight for their height) and child stunting (children at a low height for their age) are both indications of chronic malnutrition, and they each decreased by more than half from 1995 to 2015.
+Between 1994 and 1996, 4.6% of the population was undernourished compared to only 1.4% between 2014 and 2016.
+Child wasting (children suffering from low weight for their height) and child stunting (children at a low height for their age) are both indications of chronic malnutrition, and they each decreased by more than half from 1995 to 2015.

 These improvements are important to celebrate, but it is also important to address those who are part of the small percentage still affected by malnutrition and hunger in Lithuania.
 For those who are hungry, the good news is that the depth of hunger in Lithuania is low, sitting at an average of 120 calories.
 This means that those who are hungry and undernourished have 120 fewer calories per day than their body needs to maintain body weight and properly perform activities.

 The depth of hunger is similar in many developed countries, such as South Korea and Finland, both at 130, or Germany at 110.
 The comparable depths of hunger indicate that the intensity of food deprivation is small and on a similar level as countries with many more resources.
 However, the knowledge that hunger in Lithuania is similar to hunger in Germany is little comfort to those who go about their days dealing with rumbling bellies and the unpleasant effects of too little food.